New The Maker Pass is here. $99/year

 The maker profile at /@your-handle is the most under-used surface on Smol Launch.
 It collects every product you have launched, every review you have written, your karma balance, and your achievements.
 Link to it from your personal site or X/Twitter bio.

-Relaunching is allowed and encouraged when you have a meaningful update — major feature, rebrand, repositioning, V2.
+Relaunching is encouraged when you have a meaningful update — major feature, rebrand, repositioning, V2.
+Relaunches run on a paid tier: Premium, the Maker Pass, Launch Everywhere, or a maker credit; the free tiers cover a product’s first launch only.
 There is no fixed cooldown, but the AI review will flag a relaunch that is too thin.
 Save relaunches for moments when you have a real story to tell.

 7. Glossary